Wytamma/GISAIDR/README.md

 [3] "Oceania / Australia / Queensland"        "Oceania / Australia / Queensland"
 [5] "Oceania / Australia / Western Australia"  ...

-A list of all GISAID location can be found in [GISAID_LOCATIONS.txt](https://github.com/Wytamma/GISAIDR/blob/master/GISAID_LOCATIONS.txt).
+A list of GISAID locations (not complete) can be found in [GISAID_LOCATIONS.txt](https://github.com/Wytamma/GISAIDR/blob/master/GISAID_LOCATIONS.txt).
 The location search is hierarchical e.g. querying for 'Africa / ...' will return all the regions within Africa, while querying for 'Africa / Angola / ...' will only return the regions in Angola.
+Region can be further subdivided by specifying more levels e.g. 'North America / USA / Alabama / Butler County'.
+The search uses pattern matching and does not have to follow the hierarchical format above.

 ### Search by lineage